NEET/JEE Coaching Scholarship

 Answer :

-In NCERT solutions for class 12 chemistry chapter 13 Amines, there are ten sub-topics from which questions are generally asked that covers important concepts of chemistry such as the structure, nomenclature, and classification of amines and also covers its chemical and physical properties and method of preparation of diazonium salts.
-After studying NCERT solutions for Class 12 chemistry chapter 13 Amines you will be able to describe amines as derivatives of ammonia; classify amines as primary, secondary and tertiary; explain IUPAC nomenclature of amines; describe methods of preparation of amines and properties of amines.
+In NCERT solutions for class 12 chemistry Amines, there are ten sub-topics from which questions are generally asked that cover important concepts of chemistry such as the structure, nomenclature, and classification of amines and also cover its chemical and physical properties and method of preparation of diazonium salts.
+After studying NCERT solutions for Class 12 chemistry Amines, you will be able to describe amines as derivatives of ammonia; classify amines as primary, secondary, and tertiary; explain IUPAC nomenclature of amines; and describe methods of preparation of amines and properties of amines.

 NCERT Solutions for Class 12 Chemistry